code-423n4/2023-04-ens-findings/data/Sathish9098-G.md

 ##

-## [G-22] Use constants instead of type(uintx).max
+## [G-17] Use constants instead of type(uintx).max

-type(uint120).max or type(uint112).max, etc. it uses more gas in the distribution process and also for each transaction than constant usage
+type(uint256).max it uses more gas in the distribution process and also for each transaction than constant usage

 ```solidity
 FILE: 2023-04-ens/contracts/dnsregistrar/RecordParser.sol